8 Types of Bathtubs to Bubble up Your Bathroom Style

 Photo: Javani LLC / Adobe Stock

-A drop-in tub is an extremely customizable shell that fits into a raised platform deck designed by you and your local bathroom remodeler.
-The deck covers the plumbing and sides of the tub so they stay out of sight and can be deep enough to house bath products, books, candles, or a nightcap; the finished product is a seamless wall-to-tub transition that can match the rest of your bathroom’s look.
-The cost of a drop-in tub will largely depend on the deck design's complexity and the quality of the materials.
+A drop-in tub is a highly customizable shell that fits into a raised platform deck you and your local bathroom remodeler design.
+The deck covers the plumbing and sides of the tub and can be deep enough to house bath products, books, candles, or a nightcap.
+The finished product is a seamless wall-to-tub transition that can match the rest of your bathroom’s look.
+The cost of a drop-in tub depends on the deck design's complexity and the materials' quality.

 ProsCons